giga-sec/gigaSec-Tech-Notes/README.md

 ### I don't trust you!

-Fair enough
+Fair enough, I'd be wary as well to a stranger whose name isn't that recognizable enough to labeled as trusted.

--> You can choose `Do not trust`, but some minor features might not work.
+-> You can choose `Do not trust`, but some minor features might not work, tho it doesn't spawn inconvience.

 -> Or just skip downloading `.obsidian` directory.
 I believe the obsidian app itself will automatically create it for you at startup.